-Students must complete the Student Employment Application to be considered for any work study position.
+Students must complete the Student Employment Application (PDF will open in new tab) to be considered for any work study position.
 The completed application should be submitted to the UAFS Financial Aid Office.
 Incomplete or ineligible applications will not be considered.

 NOTE: UAFS does NOT assign work study jobs to any student.

 Once the student has submitted the Student Employment Application to the UAFS Financial Aid Office, the application will be made available to supervisors over work study positions.
 If the supervisor is interested in that candidate, the supervisor will contact the student worker to arrange an interview.
 If the supervisor wishes to hire the candidate, the supervisor will make a job offer.

 How will I be paid?

 Work Study students are paid the federal minimum wage.
 Pay will be direct deposited on a bi-weekly basis, based on the hours worked.